exponea/exponea-ios-sdk/Documentation/data-flushing.md

   uri: ios-sdk-setup
 content:
   excerpt: >-
-    Learn how the iOS SDK uploads data to the Engagement API and how to customize this behavior
+    Learn how the iOS SDK uploads data to the Marketing API and how to customize this behavior
 ---